 I finished the edges by sewing a piece of ribbon at the wrist.
 You can see that I also decided to sew ribbon onto the side edges, but that was really only because I was afraid that I had cut the sleeves too small, not leaving enough room for the seam, and wanted some extra space.

 To finish the sleeves, I folded them together, right sides facing each other, down the length of the sleeve, and sewed down the long edge with my serger.

 Once I had a sleeve made, I attached it to a tank top by hand sewing it in place.

-I looked into trying to make a helmet, but in the end found a super cheap viking helmet for sale and decided to use it.
-It was a gold color, so my first step was to spray paint it silver instead.
+I was going to try to make a helmet, but found a super cheap Viking helmet (with horns) at a costume shop and decided to use it.
+It was a gold color, so my first step was to spray paint it silver.

 The horns of the helmet were removable, so I took them off, but that, of course, left the helmet with two big holes on the sides.
-I wanted to glue wings onto the helmet anyway, so I cut them out of craft foam and, you guessed it, hot glued them into place.
+To cover the holes and make the helmet look more like Thor’s I cut two wings out of craft foam and hot glued them into place.

 Did I follow a pattern for the wings of the helmet?